-If you’re looking to try “Meatless Mondays,” here’s a wonderful recipe to start with!
 Get ready to make the most amazing mac and cheese, skinny or not!!!
-I love this dish so much and could hardly wait to share it with you!
 This casserole is so over the top rich and is completely vegetarian.
-Using a store bough container of light Alfredo sauce transforms ordinary mac and cheese into extraordinary!
-To make it super cheesy and keep it skinny, I’m adding fat-free cottage cheese to the sauce and topping the casserole with a small amount of reduced-fat mozzarella.
+Using a store bought container of light Alfredo sauce transforms ordinary mac and cheese into extraordinary!
+To make it super cheesy and keep it skinny, I’m adding fat-free cottage cheese or ricotta cheese to the sauce and topping the casserole with a small amount of reduced-fat mozzarella.
 The skinny for 1 serving, 293 calories, 9 grams of fat and 7 Weight Watchers Points PLUS.
 Great to make for the family and truly fabulous to impress company.
-I can’t wait for you to try it!
+If you’re looking to try “Meatless Mondays,” here’s a wonderful recipe to start with!

 Prep Time: 15 minutes

 2 cups (8 ounces) dry Barilla Whole Grain Elbows pasta or penne, see shopping tip